KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 ### Use Qt6 from the online installer {#qt6-online}

-Instead of letting `kde-builder` build Qt for you, you may want to use Qt's official installer
+Instead of letting `kde-builder` build Qt for you, you may want to use Qt's official installer.

 First, create an account on [Qt's website](https://www.qt.io/).
 Then, download the installer from the [Qt for Open Source Development](https://www.qt.io/download-qt-installer-oss) page.